Skip to content

 The sand martin, also known as the bank swallow or collared sand martin, is a migratory bird belonging to the swallow family.

-It has an extensive summer range that covers most of Europe and other parts of Palearctic region such as North America.
+It has an extensive summer range that covers most of Europe and other parts of the Palearctic region, such as North America.

-During winter season it can be found in tropical Africa and India.
-The length of this small passerine bird varies from 12-14 cm with wingspan stretching up to 24 cm long.
+It can be found in tropical Africa and India during the winter season.
+The length of this small passerine bird varies from 12-14 cm, with a wingspan stretching up to 24 cm long.

-Its back feathers are brownish grey while its belly is white in colour with dark streaks on sides.
+Its back feathers are brownish grey, while its belly is white in colour with dark streaks on the sides.

 Also Featured In: Swallows SpeciesTurkey Birds You Should Know